ebeneliason/easy-pattern/README.md

 #### `getPhases()`

-Used to introspect the current X and Y phase offsets for the pattern.
-If the values are stale, new values will be computed when calling this function; otherwise, the cached values will be returned instead.
+Inspects the current X and Y phase offsets for the pattern.
+If the values are stale, new values are computed when this function is called; otherwise, cached values are returned.
+You generally won't need to call this function directly; it is called internally every time you call `isDirty()` or `apply()`.

 **Returns:**